mendelt/cmdr/README.md

 All you have to do is implement the functions you want a user to be able to execute as methods on a *Scope* object.
 Add the cmdr macro annotation and let Cmdr handle the rest;
 - Command line parsing
-- Command history (not implemented)
+- Command history (not yet implemented)
-- Auto completion (not implemented)
+- Auto completion (not yet implemented)
-- Help functions and discoverability (not implemented)
+- Help functions and discoverability (not yet implemented)

 Cargo.toml
 ```toml